Abdallah0799/data-pipelines-elite-drip/README.md

 ### About Airflow
-There is a single DAG scheduled to run every hour.
-It includes three tasks that run in parallel: fetching data from MongoDB, S3, and BallDontLie, and loading it into BigQuery.
-Once these tasks successfully complete, the final task is triggered to execute our dbt models.
+There is a single [DAG](https://github.com/Abdallah0799/data-pipelines-elite-drip/blob/main/dags/run_pipeline.py) scheduled to run every hour.
+It includes three Tasks Group that run in parallel.
+These Tasks Group contain two tasks: an extract task from the source and a load task to the data warehouse.
+In order to communicate data between these two tasks, I store the extracted data as a csv file in a Cloud Storage bucket then retrieve this file in the load task.
+Here are the 3 Tasks Group:
+- fetching data from **MongoDB** and loading it into BigQuery
+- fetching data from **S3** and loading it into BigQuery
+- fetching data from **BallDontLie** and loading it into BigQuery

+Once these 3 tasks successfully complete, the final task is triggered to execute our dbt models.
 Here is the tasks diagram:

 <p align="center">
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/d696ba56-1721-430e-8171-083acfbb82eb">